Ivan-Montes/hexagonal-cqrs-proof/README.md

 - REST API ms-artist with [OpenApi Swagger](https://swagger.io/) and two separate DB for R/RW actions [8081]
 - REST API ms-media with [OpenApi Swagger](https://swagger.io/) and two separate DB for R/RW actions [8082]
 - REST API ms-notification with [OpenApi Swagger](https://swagger.io/) [8083]
+- Redis DB in every microservice for keeping ID references of other ones

 ## Table of contents